nkrgit/Deep-Q-Networks-RL/README.md

  <h2>Part 3:</h2>

   * Implemented Double DQN (i.e. improvement) to vanilla DQN algorithm.
-  * I have implemented Double DQN as it reduces the overestimation problem, for this I have changed my target value calculation and syncing weights strategy.
+  * I have implemented Double DQN as it reduces the overestimation problem, for this, I have changed my target value calculation and syncing weights strategy.
   * Solved Grid-world, Open AI 'CartPole-v1' and 'MountainCar-v0' environments.
   * Compared results from vanilla DQN and improved version to get an intuition about how RL agent is learning in complex environments.